 Current Graduate Students

-Tamelonie Thomas graduated from Valdosta State University with a BA in Interdisciplinary Studies (Spanish, Business and Journalism).
+Tamelonie Thomas is a second-year graduate student in the Applied Geography program.
+She graduated from Valdosta State University with a BA in Interdisciplinary Studies (Spanish, Business and Journalism).
 She also has a background in computer coding.
 Her research interests include: Cybersecurity, rural development, and geographic information science applications.

 Zihao Wu, also Zachary, is a second-year graduate student in the Applied Geography program at Georgia Southern University.
 Zachary has a robust background in GIS field and also has research experience in GIS/RS programming and work experience in AR/VR field.
 Zachary got awards in GIS Contest, Mathematical Modeling Contest (COMAP), and GIS Day.
 Zachary now is interested in machine learning and visualization.

 Bless Dupeh is a second-year graduate student in the Applied Geography program.
 She is a graduate of the University of Arkansas at Little Rock, with a bachelor’s degree in Geology.
 Many environmental problems have a geographical dimension and the use of geospatial techniques can help address such problems.
 Her research interests are related to disaster risk management and how geospatial techniques can be used as a tool in risk reduction.
 She also seeks to analyze the impact of disasters on health.

 Chiamaka Chimah is a second-year graduate student in the Applied Geography program.
 She graduated from University of Nigeria with a Bachelor’s degree in Urban and Regional Planning.
 She has a background in Computer Aided Design (CAD) and GIS software applications.
 Her previous research was focused on applying sustainable development measures in urban planning to ensure conservation and preservation of the built environment.
 Her current research interest is directed towards applying geospatial techniques, specifically GIS and Remote Sensing techniques to improve urban planning.